The Best Business Grants For Veterans

 StreetShares is an online lender that specializes in lending to veterans.
 In addition to financing products like loans and lines of credit (which we’ll discuss later in this post), small business grants are also available through the StreetShares Foundation.

-The StreetShares Foundation Veteran Small Business Award is open to any military veteran, reserve or active duty member of the Armed Forces, or a qualifying spouse.
-Applicants must live in the U.S., be at least 21 years old, and own at least 50% of the business.
+The StreetShares Foundation Veteran Small Business Award is open to any military veteran, reserve or active duty member of the Armed Forces, or a qualifying spouse, child, or immediate family member.
+Applicants must live in the U.S., be at least 21 years old, and own at least 51% of the business.
 All businesses must be legal entities and must have an impact on the veteran community to qualify.
 Award amounts and additional requirements may change from year to year.

 To be eligible for the grant, all applicants must view educational content through StreetShares.
 Once qualifying content has been downloaded or viewed, the application is available.
 Applicants must write a summary of their business and submit a video.
 The Foundation will choose up to 10 finalists based on the business idea, how the award will be used, the history of the business, the product-market fit, and the social impact on the military and veteran community.
 Once the finalists are selected, their businesses will be presented to the public and put to a vote to determine the winners.